SebastianCGE/sphinx-needs/docs/tutorial.rst

         A basic example of a need item.

+.. need-example:: A basic need item 2.0

+    .. req:: Basic need example 2.0
+        :id: basic_example 2.0

+        A basic example of a need item 2.0.

 For our car though, we want to use custom types, to describe aspects of the process.
 This can be created in the ``conf.py`` file, using the :ref:`needs_types` configuration option: